-The Scheme may review the above pattern of investments/ asset allocation based on views on equity markets, interest rates and asset liability management needs.
-However, at all times the portfolio will adhere to the overall investment objectives and asset allocation pattern of the Scheme.
+The Scheme may review the above pattern of investments/ asset allocation based on views on interest rates and asset liability management needs.
+However, at all times the portfolio will adhere to the overall investment objectives of the Scheme.
 Subject to the Regulations, the asset allocation pattern indicated above may change from time to time, keeping in view market conditions, market opportunities, applicable regulations, legislative amendments and political and economic factors.
 It must be clearly understood that the percentages stated above are only indicative and not absolute.
 These proportions can vary substantially depending upon the perception of the fund manager; the intention being at all times to seek to protect the interests of the Unit holders.
 Such changes in the investment pattern will be for short term and for defensive considerations only.
+In case of deviation, the portfolio would be rebalanced within 1 month from the date of deviation.
+In case the same is not aligned to the above asset allocation pattern within 1 month, justification shall be provided to the Investment Committee and reasons for the same shall be recorded in writing.
+The Investment committee shall then decide on the course of action.